varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 			       :media-name "prelude"))
 {% endhighlight %}

-What happens here is that previously generated plan is actualized with FUSE-MEDIA-FILE command for every entry.
+What happens here is that previously generated plan is actualized with `FUSE-MEDIA-FILE` command for every entry.
 That command inherits several timing properties:

-* absolute BASE-TIME set here
+* absolute `BASE-TIME` set here explicitly
-* DELTA that is set from the plan's pre-calculated time deltas
+* `DELTA` that is set from the plan's pre-calculated time deltas
-* TIME-TO-COMPLETE (implicit here) which specifies expected command duration and is used to calculate value timeout for COMMUNICATE
+* `TIME-TO-COMPLETE` (implicit here) which specifies expected command duration and is used to calculate value timeout for `COMMUNICATE`

 If any network failure occurs, a reply from the node times out or node reports a malfunction an according condition is signaled.
 This mechanism allows us to effectively partition distributed networked operation failures into cases conveniently guarded by HANDLER-BIND wrappers.
 For instance, a macro that just logs the faults and continues the operation can be defined simply as: